cloudflare/cloudflare-docs/products/gateway/src/content/reference/policy.md

 <Aside>

-This feature is not available on the **Teams Free plan**.
+This feature is only available for Gateway and Teams paid plans.
 For more information, see the Cloudflare for Teams [pricing page](https://www.cloudflare.com/teams-pricing/).

 </Aside>